OrigamesPlayz/Off-Grid/README.md

 Creating this game really made me learn 2D game making since usually i create 3D games.

 I created this using the Unity game engine and i used some assets for the camera effects to make a sort of bugged version of the game.

+Most of the hours spent on the game was making the levels as I only just started to understand how tilemaps worked and after that i started making levels and also took time figuring out how shader scripts work.
+THIS IS ALL TO PASS FRAUD CHECK SINCE APPARENTLY I HAVE IT.